MG4 EV: Powertrain

 The MG4 EV is equipped with a single choice of drivetrain, a single front-wheel drive motor outputting 120 kW and 250 Nm of torque.
 At launch, it will have the option of two LFP battery packs supplied by REPT Battero with capacities of 42.8 or 54.0 kWh providing 437 km and 530 km of CLTC range, respectively.
 It has a top speed of 160 km/h and both batteries can charge from 30–80% in 20 minutes.

 Semi-solid state battery

-MG says the MG4 will be available with an optional semi-solid-state battery supplied by QingTao Energy.
-The company said that only 5% of the battery's electrolyte will be liquid, resulting in an energy density of 180Wh/kg.
+The MG4 is available with an optional semi-solid-state battery supplied by QingTao Energy.
+The company says that only 5% of the battery's electrolyte will be liquid, resulting in a cell energy density of 180 Wh/kg.
 Additionally, MG claims the battery passes puncture safety tests and provides 13.8% better range retention at -7 C than conventional LFP battery chemistries.
-It will have a capacity of approximately 70 kWh and a CLTC range rating of 537 km.
+It has a capacity of 53.9 kWh and a CLTC range rating of 537 km.
 MIIT documents released in August 2025 reveal that the semi-solid state battery version of the MG4 will be called the Anxin Edition, and will use a "manganese-based lithium-ion battery", likely a lithium-ion manganese oxide (LMO) cathode chemistry.